 4. Screen tenants thoroughly and stick to your criteria.
 A background check is a good idea, as is checking references.
 There are certain questions you should be asking too, which your attorney can point you toward.

 5. Join a landlord association.
 Network as much as possible so you can keep up with all the current changes to landlord-tenant laws.

-If you have any other questions or would like more information, feel free to give us a call or send us an email.
+If you have any questions for us about this topic or about anything else related to real estate, don’t hesitate to give us a call or send us an email.
 We look forward to hearing from you soon.